MGL c.183 Conveyances by deed, mortgage discharge

 The memos provide guidance with respect to various statutes that affect registered land.

-- What is the difference between recorded land and registered land?, Middlesex South Registry of Deeds
+- What is the difference between recorded land and registered land?, Middlesex South Registry of Deeds.
+The second FAQ on the list addresses this question.

 - The Attorney General's guide to manufactured housing community law, Mass.
 Attorney General, Nov.
 2017